CJuice/TransparencyPortal_PythonProcesses/README.md

 ### Step 5 - Upload Processed Datasets to Open Data Portal as Development Assets for DBM SME Review
 * Create development level assets of the most recent update data only, for customer review
-* Create a data lens for the asset to help the SME
+* Create a data lens for the asset to help the DBM SME
 * Minimal metadata needed
-* Work with SME if issues are discovered and reprocess and restage data as needed
+* Work with SME if issues are discovered and reprocess and re-stage data as needed

 ### Step 6 - Filter Existing Production Data for Historical (not being updated) Data Only
 * Script - doit_filter_historical_fiscalyears_data_main.py